JonatanN3/Building-and-Managing-an-Active-Directory-Environment-in-Microsoft-Azure/README.md

 - Open the primary IP configuration (ipconfig1).
 - Change the Private IP allocation setting from Dynamic to Static.
 - Confirm the assigned private IP address (10.0.0.4).
-- Verify the public IP address association for remote access.
+- Verify the public IP address for remote access.
-- Saved the configuration changes.
+- Save the configuration changes.

 Explanation:
 This step ensures that the DC-1 domain controller maintains a consistent private IP address, which is critical for reliable DNS services and proper communication within the Active Directory environment.